 Importantly, exercising whilst pregnant is proven to be safe – with no link between exercise and the risk of having a low-birth weight baby, preterm delivery or miscarriage.
 It also yield a 25% reduction in perinatal depression and a 40% reduction in the risk of gestational diabetes.

 Pregnancy Physiotherapy Exercise Classes

-These exercises classes are tailored to your needs and goals, which is why you’ll have an initial consultation with Stef to discuss your problem areas, formulate and plan, have some hands on treatment if appropriate and to familiarise yourself with the equipment you’ll be using in the classes.
+These exercise classes are tailored to your needs and goals, which is why you’ll have an initial consultation with one of our pregnancy physios to discuss your problem areas, formulate and plan, have some hands-on treatment if appropriate, and familiarise yourself with the equipment you’ll be using in the classes.

 In the classes, you’ll be under the close supervision of one of our physiotherapists to ensure you are performing the exercises correctly and safely.
 With small groups (max of 4 attendees) you’ll have the attention you deserve.

-As the sessions are individualised, they are appropriate for those prenatally, the first, second and third trimester as well as postnatally.
+As the sessions are individualised, they are appropriate for those prenatally, the first, second, and third trimesters as well as postnatally.

-If you want to know more about exercise and pregnancy physiotherapy, or have aches and pains associated with pregnancy that you’d like to get on top of, book a time online or call the clinic on 8490 0777, have a chat to Stef and start your journey to improve health today.
+If you want to know more about exercise and pregnancy physiotherapy or have aches and pains associated with pregnancy that you’d like to get on top of, book a time online or call the clinic on 8490 0777, have a chat with Esther or Ally and start your journey to improve health today.

-Alternatively, fill out the enquiry form below and we’ll get Stef to give you a call.
+Alternatively, fill out the inquiry form below and we’ll get Esther or Ally to give you a call.

-We look forward to seeing in the clinic soon!
+We look forward to seeing you in the clinic soon!